jekyll/jekyll/site/docs/configuration.md

       category: "project"
 {% endhighlight %}

 With these defaults, all posts would use the `my-site` layout.
-Any html files that exist in the `projects/` folder will use the `project` layout.
-Those files will also have the `page.author`
-[liquid variable](../variables/) set to `Mr. Hyde` as well as have the category for the page set to `project`.
+Any html files that exist in the `projects/` folder will use the `project` layout, if it exists.
+Those files will also have the `page.author` [liquid variable](../variables/) set to `Mr. Hyde` as well as have the category for the page set to `project`.

 ### Precedence

 Jekyll will apply all of the configuration settings you specify in the `defaults` section of your `_config.yml` file.
 However, you can choose to override settings from other scope/values pair by specifying a more specific path for the scope.

 You can see that in the last example above.
 First, we set the default layout to `my-site`.
-Then, using a more specific path, we set the default layout for posts in the `about/blog` path to `meta-blog`.
+Then, using a more specific path, we set the default layout for files in the `projects/` path to `project`.
 This can be done with any value that you would set in the page or post front-matter.

 Finally, if you set defaults in the site configuration by adding a `defaults` section to your `_config.yml` file, you can override those settings in a post or page file.
 All you need to do is specify the settings in the post or page front-matter.
 For example:

 {% highlight yaml %}
 # In _config.yml